NVIDIA/NeMo-Guardrails/docs/user_guide/configuration-guide.md

 For advanced use cases or for integrations with existing knowledge bases, you can [provide a custom embedding search provider](./advanced/embedding-search-providers.md).

-### General Instruction
+### General Instructions

-The general instruction (similar to a system prompt) gets appended at the beginning of every prompt, and you can configure it as shown below:
+The general instructions (similar to a system prompt) get appended at the beginning of every prompt, and you can configure them as shown below:

 ```yaml
 instructions: